craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Places....md

 ## The Base
 The military grounds of the Old Elven Empire's armies.
 Connected to [[#The Factory]] by a series of contested routes.
 #### The Importing Pallets
+Heavily drenched with the smell of death and gunpowder, the Importing Pallets are functionally a kill-box for those coming from excursions through [[#The Factory]].
 #### The Front Gate

 #### The Mess Hall